guettli/git-tips/README.md

 Author: ...
 ```

-But if your pull-requests get tested before they get merged, then you
+But if your pull-requests get tested before they get merged (Continous-Integration), then you
 hardly need "git bisect".

 # Related